-All this said, the technology is new and evolving (as of spring 2023), so it is possible that these lists could change over time.
-To avoid hurting your business, I recommend following these guidelines to start and doing the research when you have questions down the road.
+All this said, the technology is new and evolving (spring 2023), so it is possible that these lists could change over time.
+To avoid hurting your business, we recommend following these guidelines to start and doing the research when you have questions down the road.

 At the end of the day, ChatGPT is a TOOL and neither bad nor good.
 And like other new tech (remember when social media entered the scene?), it’s up to each of us to decide how we want to use and engage with it in our businesses.